TrueBadr/IEEE-CS-25/Rookies/Task2/ReadME.md

-this folfer contains the answers of the second task
+this folder contains the answers of the second task